How to grow

 - Water: Needs regular watering, likes moist soil.
 Mulch soil to retain moisture

 - Size: 8–24" high, 8–12" wide, depending on variety

 Basil leaves are tender and are damaged by temperatures below 40°F. Wait until weather is thoroughly warm before planting outdoors.

 - From seed: Sow seeds indoors six weeks prior to transplant, March–May.
 Not usually seeded directly in the garden.

 - Transplants: Plant seedlings April-June when soil is well warmed and danger of frost is past.

-- Cuttings: African Blue Basil is often grown from cuttings taken in the late summer and overwintered in a warm location.
+- Cuttings: Basil can be rooted from cuttings.
+In particular, African Blue Basil does not produce viable seeds, so must be propagated by cuttings taken in the late summer and overwintered in a warm location.

 Common pests & diseases